Kevin-Robertson/Inveigh/README.md

 * __HTTPDir__ - Specify a full directory path to enable hosting of basic content through the HTTP/HTTPS listener.
 This parameter will not be used if HTTPResponse is set.
 * __HTTPDefaultFile__ - Specify a filename within the HTTPDir to serve as the default HTTP/HTTPS response file.
 This file will not be used for wpad.dat requests.
 * __HTTPDefaultEXE__ - Specify an EXE filename within the HTTPDir to serve as the default HTTP/HTTPS response for EXE requests.
 * __HTTPResponse__ - Specify a string or HTML to serve as the default HTTP/HTTPS response.
 This response will not be used for wpad.dat requests.
+Use PowerShell character escapes where necessary.
 * __HTTPSCertAppID__ - Specify a valid application GUID for use with the ceriticate.
 * __HTTPSCertThumbprint__ - Specify a certificate thumbprint for use with a custom certificate.
 The certificate filename must be located in the current working directory and named Inveigh.pfx.
 * __WPADAuth__ - Default = NTLM: (Anonymous,Basic,NTLM) Specify the HTTP/HTTPS server authentication type for wpad.dat requests.
 Setting to Anonymous can prevent browser login prompts.
 * __WPADIP__ - Specify a proxy server IP to be included in a basic wpad.dat response for WPAD enabled browsers.
 This parameter must be used with WPADPort.
 * __WPADPort__ - Specify a proxy server port to be included in a basic wpad.dat response for WPAD enabled browsers.
 This parameter must be used with WPADIP.
 * __WPADDirectHosts__ - Comma separated list of hosts to list as direct in the wpad.dat file.
 Listed hosts will not be routed through the defined proxy.
 * __WPADResponse__ - Specify wpad.dat file contents to serve as the wpad.dat response.
 This parameter will not be used if WPADIP and WPADPort are set.
+Use PowerShell character escapes where necessary.
 * __SMB__ - Default = Enabled: (Y/N) Enable/Disable SMB challenge/response capture.
 Warning, LLMNR/NBNS spoofing can still direct targets to the host system's SMB server.
 Block TCP ports 445/139 or kill the SMB services if you need to prevent login requests from being processed by the Inveigh host.
 * __Challenge__ - Default = Random: Specify a 16 character hex NTLM challenge for use with the HTTP listener.
 If left blank, a random challenge will be generated for each request.
 This will only be used for non-relay captures.
 * __MachineAccounts__ - Default = Disabled: (Y/N) Enable/Disable showing NTLM challenge/response captures from machine accounts.
 * __SMBRelay__ - Default = Disabled: (Y/N) Enable/Disable SMB relay.
 Note that Inveigh-Relay.ps1 must be loaded into memory.
 * __SMBRelayTarget__ - IP address of system to target for SMB relay.
 * __SMBRelayCommand__ - Command to execute on SMB relay target.
+Use PowerShell character escapes where necessary.
 * __SMBRelayUsernames__ - Default = All Usernames: Comma separated list of usernames to use for relay attacks.
 Accepts both username and domain\username format.
 * __SMBRelayAutoDisable__ - Default = Enable: (Y/N) Automaticaly disable SMB relay after a successful command execution on target.
 * __SMBRelayNetworkTimeout__ - Default = No Timeout: (Integer) Set the duration in seconds that Inveigh will wait for a reply from the SMB relay target after each packet is sent.